slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

-- You don't get anywhere, and for more money, sitting in the same seat.
+- You don’t get anywhere, and for more money, sitting in the same seat.
 - Happy, smart, and useful.
 Work smart not harder but hard still.
-It's good to be better, but is better to be different.
+It’s good to be better, but is better to be different.
 - Metaknowledge (instead of asking, journal higher hierarchy than you).
 - Deliver more value than expected.
 - The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.

 > *"Learn to sell.
 Learn to build.
-If you can do both, you're unstoppable."
+If you can do both, you’re unstoppable."
 -- Naval Ravikant*

 > *"While deep work will promote you, shallow work will only prevent you from being fired."